Responses to a Jehovah's Witness 2

 Jehovah or Yahweh isn't even mentioned in Matthew 28:19-20.
 Then, secondly, I do not see the

-name of the Son and in the name of the Holy Spirit."
-Doesn't it say: "in the name of the
+the name of the Father, the Son and the Holy Spirit" or " in the name of the Father and of the Son

 Actually Jehovah is not the best way to render the